Bill Evans: Views on contemporaneous music tendencies

 Evans's career began just before the rock explosion in the 1960s.
 During this decade, jazz was swept into a corner, and most new talents had few opportunities to gain recognition, especially in America.
-However, Evans believed he had been lucky to gain some exposure before this profound change in the music world, and never had problems gaining bookings and recording opportunities.
+Evans believed he had been lucky to gain exposure before this profound change in the music world, and never had problems gaining bookings and recording opportunities.

 Evans never embraced new music movements; he kept his style intact.
-For example, he lamented watching Davis shift his style towards jazz fusion, and blamed the change on considerations of commerce.
-Evans commented "I would like to hear more of the consummate melodic master [Davis], but I feel that big business and his record company have had a corrupting influence on his material.
+For example, he lamented watching Davis shift his style towards jazz fusion and blamed the change on commercial considerations.
+Evans said, "I would like to hear more of the consummate melodic master [Davis], but I feel that big business and his record company have had a corrupting influence on his material.
 The rock and pop thing certainly draws a wider audience.
 It happens more and more these days, that unqualified people with executive positions try to tell musicians what is good and what is bad music."
-However, Evans and Davis kept in touch throughout their lives.
+Still, Evans and Davis kept in touch throughout their lives.

-While Evans considered himself an acoustic pianist, from the 1970 album From Left to Right on, he also released some material with Fender-Rhodes piano intermissions.
-However, unlike other jazz players (such as Herbie Hancock) he never fully embraced the new instrument, and invariably ended up returning to the acoustic sound.
+Evans considered himself an acoustic pianist, but from the 1970 album From Left to Right onward, he also released some material with Fender-Rhodes piano intermissions.
+But unlike other jazz pianists (such as Herbie Hancock), he never fully embraced the new instrument, and invariably returned to the acoustic sound.
 "I don't think too much about the electronic thing, except that it's kind of fun to have it as an alternate voice. ...
-[It's] merely an alternate keyboard instrument, that offers a certain kind of sound that's appropriate sometimes.
-I find that it's a refreshing auxiliary to the piano—but I don't need it ...
+[It's] merely an alternate keyboard instrument that offers a certain kind of sound that's appropriate sometimes.
+I find that it's a refreshing auxiliary to the piano but I don't need it ...
 I don't enjoy spending a lot of time with the electric piano.
 I play it for a period of time, then I quickly tire of it, and I want to get back to the acoustic piano."
-He commented that electronic music: "just doesn't attract me.
+He said electronic music "just doesn't attract me.
 I'm of a certain period, a certain evolution.
 I hear music differently.
 For me, comparing electric bass to acoustic bass is sacrilege."